jqno/jqno.nl/site/_content/posts/post/2016-06-23_generics-in-equalsverifier-part-1.md

 Summary
 ---
 We have seen how we can determine the full, generic type of a class's field.
-In Part 2, we will see how we can put this information to good use.
+In [Part 2]({{ pcposturl(2016, 06, 26, "generics-in-equalsverifier-part-2") }}), we will see how we can put this information to good use.